 Figure 4.9: Share of travel mode for all trips by gender, in the main survey.

 Figure 4.10 compares the share of travel modes for work trips between the pilot survey and main survey to the National Travel Survey (2023).
 Public transport includes bus, subway, light rail or tram, and ferry/boat.
 In the pilot survey, private car (driver) and bike modes are overrepresented, while walking is underrepresented.
 Furthermore, in the main survey, most of the modes are within 2%-points of each other, except for public transport which is overrepresented in the main survey, and the walking mode which is underrepresented.
-This could be related to the fact that respondents were not asked to report all trips – only one typical trip, and that this was required to have at least 10 minutes travel time.
+This could be related to the fact that respondents were not asked to report all trips – only one typical trip, and that this trip was required to last at least 10 minutes.

 There are some notable differences between the two samples.
-Those who drive to work, and also those who cycle, are overrepresented in the pilot survey, but not in the main survey.
+Those who drive and cycle to work, are overrepresented in the pilot survey, but not in the main survey.
+The overrepresentation of cyclists could be partly due to the fact that the Facebook post was shared by the cyclist association.